jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Takeaways
 - High opinion, low control.
 - The API for the `Toast` object provides getters and setters for each of `text`, `view`, `gravity`, `offset` and `duration`.
+  - **Note**: It is likely these are unable to set the properties of a toast mid-display.
 - Beyond getters and setters, the only controls the object allows are `.show()` and `.cancel()`.

 ## [react-toastify](https://github.com/fkhadra/react-toastify)